wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;Does it follow that if you are saved, the world is saved?

 **M:**&ensp;As a whole the world does not need saving.
-Man makes mistakes and creates sorrow; when it enters the field of awareness, the consciousness of a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span>, it is set right.
+Man makes mistakes and creates sorrow; when it enters the field of awareness, the consciousness of a *jnani*, it is set right.
 Such is his nature.

 **Q:**&ensp;We can observe what may be called spiritual progress.
 A selfish man turns religious, controls himself, refines his thoughts and feelings, takes to spiritual practice, realises his true being.
 Is such progress ruled by causality, or is it accidental?